azamzow/Set-Map-Demo/README.md

 ### Description

-This program emonstrates working with Sets and Maps in java.
+This program demonstrates working with Sets and Maps in java.
 It utilizes a Hast set/map, a Tree set/map, and a Linked set/map.

 ### To Run